fennec-lang/fennec/docs/6-onemore.md

     - package as a unit of maintenance (a bunch of files with no encapsulation)
   - visibility: name-based or not?
     - let's just copy Go
+      - one problem: public/private status of conformances (and other unnamed things)
+        - rust: The visibility of a trait implementation is the intersection of the visibility of the trait and the visibility of the type it's implemented on

+- newtypes/coercions
+  - want to prevent (Map Int T) -> (Map Age T) (this will break the invariant)
+    - haskell uses type roles for this (nominal/phantom/representational). key is nominal
+      - but what about hashmap, should it be nominal as well?
+        - hash relates to eq; if eq is different than semantics are different; so nominal too
+          - so we can just require bounding in type definition; if the parameter is bound -- it is nominal
+      - parameters of type classes are nominal by default, to prevent wrong impl from being called
+        - well if everything is a type class in fennec, how do we get representational things anywhere?
+          - maybe have some built-in traits magical?
+  - we may want newtypes for alternative impls
+    - in python, we would not be writing this shit?
+      - no, we would, in OOP fashion
+  - but newtypes is type-heavy programming; can we avoid it?
+  - general rule when can coerce:
+    - if we could write the less efficient code by hand with the same semantics -- we can coerce!
+  - safety invariant: we can coerce when the type is in the "free" position

 - error handling
   - errors are values is a good idea